Kidpower Fact Sheet

 Professional Staff Trainings for schools and agencies serving youths and adults prepare their staff to teach People Safety skills on their own and to incorporate our system of teaching into their own curriculum or activities.
 The Personal Safety Project prepares middle and high school teachers to introduce self-defense and violence prevention skills and to begin to educate students about issues related to bullying, sexual harassment, sexual assault, and domestic/interpersonal violence.
 Teacherpower provides nonviolent aggression management skills to professional educators.
 Our Reaching Out Project prepares professionals working with charitable organizations in countries that have great economic challenges to teach People Safety skills to youth and adults in dangerous life situations.

-Kidpower has active centers and offices in Brazil; Canada, including Vancouver, British Columbia and Montreal, Quebec; Germany; India; Mexico; the Netherlands; New Zealand, including the South Island and Auckland; Sweden; Switzerland; South Africa; the United States, including California, Colorado, Illinois, Louisiana, Maryland/Washington D.C., New York, Massachusetts, North Carolina, Nebraska, Texas, Vermont, and Wisconsin; and Vietnam.
+Kidpower workshops have been taught in most US states and over 60 countries on six continents.
+Currently, Kidpower has active centers and offices in Brazil; Canada, including Vancouver, British Columbia and Montreal, Quebec; Germany; India; Mexico; the Netherlands; New Zealand, including the South Island and Auckland; Sweden; the United States, including California, Colorado, Illinois, Maryland/Washington D.C., North Carolina, Texas, and Vermont; and Vietnam.
 For local contact information, see Locations.

-Ellen Bass, co-author of the groundbreaking book The Courage to Heal: A Guide for Women Survivors of Childhood Sexual Abuse, is the Founding President of our Board of Directors.
-Timothy Dunphy, a sixth degree Black Belt and international champion winner in Taekwondo, is the other Co-Founder.
+Ellen Bass, co-author of the groundbreaking book The Courage to Heal: A Guide for Women Survivors of Childhood Sexual Abuse, and of Free Your Mind: The Book for Gay, Lesbian, and Bisexual Youth and Their Allies, is the Founding President of our Board of Directors.
+Timothy Dunphy, a sixth degree Black Belt and international champion winner in Taekwondo, is our Program Co-Founder.
 Hundreds of highly dedicated people teach our programs, organize our workshops, lead our Centers, and serve on our Boards of Directors.
 These individuals are leaders in their own communities.
 They include social workers, attorneys, therapists, martial artists, educators, physicians, police officers, community organizers, and business people.
 They include friends, parents, other family members, neighbors, and employers.